Raffles Le Royal

 The 175 rooms are all tastefully decorated in Khmer and French colonial styles and range from State and Landmark Rooms through to various exquisite suites.
 Stay in the Jacqueline Kennedy Suite or the Charles De Gaulle Suite to follow in the footsteps of some of the famous celebrities and dignitaries who have stayed at the hotel over the many years.

-Hotel le Royal is centerd around a beautiful peaceful tropical garden courtyard and has two swimming pools.
+Hotel le Royal is centred around a beautiful peaceful tropical garden courtyard and has two swimming pools.
 With five restaurants and bars to chose from which offer everything from poolside snacks to refined Cambodian cuisine to English afternoon tea and the tranquil Amrita Spa where you can indulge yourself after a day enjoying the city's attractions, Raffles is the perfect base for your stay in Phnom Penh.

 There are 175 elegant rooms at Raffles Hotel Le Royal ranging from State Rooms to the expansive Royal Suite.
-The Personality Suites are each individually dedicated to famous dignitaries who have stayed at the hotel and contain artifacts and memorabilia associated with the guest.
+The Personality Suites are each individually dedicated to famous dignitaries who have stayed at the hotel and contain artefacts and memorabilia associated with the guest.

 Children are welcome at Raffles Hotel Le Royal and will be treated like royalty by the gentle staff but there are no specific facilities except for a family swimming pool and babysitting.
 There are also interconnecting rooms available.